Generalized Two-Dimensional Quaternion Principal Component Analysis with Weighting for Color Image Recognition: Introduction

 The paper is organized as follows.
-In section \ref{s:preview}, we recall the fundamental information of quaternion matrix theory.
-In section \ref{s:G2DQPCA}, we present a generalized two-dimensional color principal component analysis with weighted projection approach based on quaternion models and give a closed-form solution to this problem.
-In section \ref{s:application}, we present the WG2DQPCA and G2DQPCA approaches for face recognition and image reconstruction, respectively.
-In section \ref{s:experiments}, numerical experiments are conduct by applying the Georgia Tech face database, color FERET face database and the Faces95 database.
-Finally, the conclusion is given in section \ref{s:conclusion}.
+In Section \ref{s:preview}, the fundamental information of quaternion matrix theory is recalled.
+In Section \ref{s:G2DQPCA}, a generalized two-dimensional color principal component analysis with weighted projection approach is presented based on quaternion models and a closed-form solution is derived.
+In Section \ref{s:application}, the WG2DQPCA and G2DQPCA approaches are proposed for face recognition and image reconstruction, respectively.
+In Section \ref{s:experiments}, numerical experiments are conduct by applying the Georgia Tech face database, Color FERET face database and the Faces95 database.
+Finally, the conclusion is given in Section \ref{s:conclusion}.